Zinda Banda: Music video

 The song was shot in August 2022 for five days at a schedule in Chennai with the choreography of Shobi Paulraj.
 Featuring Khan, along with Priyamani, Sanya Malhotra, Sanjeeta Bhattacharya, Lehar Khan and Girija Oak, the song featured around 1000 dancers from Chennai, Hyderabad, Mumbai and Bangalore.
 The reported production cost for picturization of the song was ₹15 crore becoming the most expensive Indian film song ever shot.
-It was also reshot for the Tamil and Telugu versions.
+It was also reshot for the Tamil version.
 Director Atlee made a cameo appearance in the song.

 Release and reception

 The song was released as the lead single from the album on 31 July 2023, with an accompanying music video.

 Reviewing the song "Zinda Banda", Prachi Arya of India Today wrote "The song encapsulates the spirit of the film, exuding grandness, vibrancy and celebration", while Hindustan Times-based critic commented that "The song is a fun and groovy one as it makes you want to dance to its beats."
 Renuka Vyahare of The Times of India cited "Zinda Banda" as the pick from the album.
 In contrast, Raghav Bikhchandani of ThePrint compared it inferior to Vishal–Shekhar's composition "Jhoome Jo Pathaan" from Pathaan (2023).
 He compared the melodies and sounding of the track, which was too similar to "I'm Shipping Up to Boston" (2005) by the Dropkick Murphys and the vocal delivery to that of Vishal Dadlani's "Malhari" from Bajirao Mastani (2015).